 Welcome to Snowflake!
-This entry-level guide designed for database and data warehouse administrators and architects will help you navigate the Snowflake interface and introduce you to some of our core capabilities.
-Sign up for a free 30-day trial of Snowflake and follow along with this lab exercise.
-Once we cover the basics, you'll be ready to start processing your own data and diving into Snowflake's more advanced features like a pro.
+This entry-level guide, designed for database and data warehouse administrators and architects, will help you navigate the Snowflake interface and introduce you to some of our core capabilities.
+Sign up for a free 30-day trial of Snowflake and follow along with this lab.
+Once we cover the basics, you'll be ready to start processing your own data and diving into Snowflake's more advanced features!

 Free Virtual Hands-on Lab